Descent098/sws/README.md

 ## Development-Contribution guide

-See [CONTRIBUTING.md](https://github.com/Descent098/sws/blob/master/CONTRIBUTING.md) for details about helping with development.
+See [Contribution guide](https://sws.readthedocs.io/contribution-guide/) for details about helping with development.